People

 Profile

-Professor Emma Bunce is Head of School, Physics and Astronomy and is President of the Royal Astronomical Society.
+Professor Emma Bunce is Director of the Institute for Space, previously Head of Physics and Astronomy and was President of the Royal Astronomical Society (2020-2022).
 She is also lead PI for the Mercury Imaging X-Ray Spectrometer (MIXS) instrument on board ESA/JAXA BepiColombo mission – this instrument will provide us with high quality, never seen before X-ray images of Mercury.

 Her main research interests have focused on the giant rotating magnetospheres of Jupiter and Saturn, with a particular desire to explore and understand the mechanisms which generate the dynamic auroral emissions in their upper atmospheres.